English Orientation Packet

 CONTRABAND

-Contraband is defined as anything an inmate has in his possession which is not authorized or that poses a threat to the safety, security, management, and/or control of the facility or other individuals.
+Contraband is defined as anything an inmate has in their possession which is not authorized or that poses a threat to the safety, security, management, and/or control of the facility or other individuals.
 Contraband includes anything modified or altered.
 Contraband may be divided into two broad categories: Illegal and legal.
 Both are contraband and not allowed.
 Where some contraband may be technically “legal” per the law, it still remains contraband within the confines of PCF.

 Illegal contraband is any item(s) that would be cause for criminal prosecution as well as disciplinary action for the inmate.
 This includes illegal weapons, burglary tools, drugs, drug paraphernalia, stolen property, etc.